GreptimeTeam/docs/docs/user-guide/deployments/authentication/ldap.md

 # LDAP user provider configuration

 GreptimeDB can connect to an external LDAP server to authenticate users.
-We borrow similar ideas from [PostgreSQL](https://www.postgresql.org/docs/current/auth-ldap.html).
-In GreptimeDB, LDAP authentication is operated in two modes: "simple bind" and "search bind", too.
+Similar to [LDAP in PostgreSQL](https://www.postgresql.org/docs/current/auth-ldap.html), in GreptimeDB, LDAP authentication is operated in two modes: "simple bind" and "search bind", too.

 In the "simple bind" mode, GreptimeDB will bind to the "DN"(distinguished name) constructed as